 Paradoxical vocal cord PET uptake

-PET-CT for staging of lung tumour.
+PET-CT for staging of lung tumor.

 Loading Stack -